rndexe/nowtransmitting/src/exhibits/when-world-laugh.md

   and colours.
 Inspired by the role of laughter in myths around the origin of the universe, this exhibit invites us to share a laugh at a time when the global pandemic has disrupted our ways of connecting and being together.
 privis: https://player.vimeo.com/video/538982297
+pritxt: This video draws us into a dark chamber.
+In this installation space, the vibrations of laughs recorded around the world are giving birth to miniature landscapes.
+Every week of the exhibition, a new video reveals the mutation of this world shaping under the oscillations of a sound piece created from our investigation on the traces of the most contagious laugh.
 exhibitimages: []
 exhibitaudios: []
 exhibitauthor: